ahmed-moubtahij/k-means/README.md

 A data point is to be wrapped with the `kmn::DataPoint<T, D>` type, with `T` an arithmetic type and `D` the point's dimensionality. `T` and `D` can be implicit through CTAD as shown in the above example.
 All data points must naturally have the same dimensionality.

 ## Context
-At the time of writing this, I'm an undergrad in Systems Engineering, and this is intended as a practice project that ideally evolves into something useful.
+This is intended as a practice project that ideally evolves into something useful.

 ## How do I use this?